John Gotti: 1992 conviction

-Gotti, Gravano and Locascio were often recorded by the bugs placed throughout the Ravenite (concealed in the main room, the first-floor hallway and the upstairs apartment) discussing incriminating events.
-On December 11, 1990, FBI agents and NYPD detectives raided the Ravenite, arresting Gotti, Gravano and Locascio.
-Federal prosecutors charged Gotti in this new racketeering case with five murders (Castellano, Bilotti, DiBernardo, Milito and, after review of the apartment tapes, DiBono), conspiracy to murder Gaetano "Corky" Vastola, loansharking, illegal gambling, obstruction of justice, bribery and tax evasion.
+Gotti, Gravano and LoCascio were often recorded by the bugs placed throughout the Ravenite (concealed in the main room, the first-floor hallway and the upstairs apartment) discussing incriminating events.
+On December 11, 1990, FBI agents and NYPD detectives raided the Ravenite, arresting Gotti, Gravano and LoCascio.
+Federal prosecutors charged Gotti in this new racketeering case with five murders (Castellano, Bilotti, DiBernardo, Milito and, after review of the apartment tapes, DiBono), conspiracy to murder Gaetano Vastola, loansharking, illegal gambling, obstruction of justice, bribery and tax evasion.

 Based on tapes from FBI bugs played at pretrial hearings, the Gambino administration was denied bail.
 At the same time, attorneys Cutler and Gerald Shargel were disqualified from defending Gotti and Gravano after prosecutors successfully contended they were "part of the evidence" and thus liable to be called as witnesses.
 Prosecutors argued that Cutler and Shargel not only knew about potential criminal activity, but had worked as "in-house counsel" for the Gambino family.
 Gotti subsequently hired Albert Krieger, a Miami attorney who had worked with Joseph Bonanno, to replace Cutler.

 The tapes created a rift between Gotti and Gravano, where the Gambino boss described his newly appointed underboss as too greedy, and attempted to frame Gravano as the main force behind the murders of DiBernardo, Milito and DiBono.
-Gotti's attempt at reconciliation failed, leaving Gravano disillusioned with the mob and doubtful on his chances of winning his case without Shargel, his former attorney.
-Gravano ultimately opted to turn state's evidence, formally agreeing to testify on November 13, 1991.
+Gotti's attempt at reconciliation failed, leaving Gravano disillusioned with the mob and doubtful of his chances at winning his case without Shargel, his former attorney.
+He ultimately opted to turn state's evidence, formally agreeing to testify against Gotti on November 13, 1991.
 He was the highest-ranking member of a New York crime family to turn informer until Joseph Massino in 2003.

-Gotti and Locascio were tried in the U.S. District Court for the Eastern District of New York before District Judge I. Leo Glasser.
+Gotti and LoCascio were tried in the U.S. District Court for the Eastern District of New York before District Judge I. Leo Glasser.
 Jury selection began in January 1992 with an anonymous jury that was, for the first time in a Brooklyn federal case, fully sequestered during the trial, due to Gotti's reputation for jury tampering.
 The trial commenced with the prosecution's opening statements on February 12; prosecutors Andrew Maloney and John Gleeson began their case by playing tapes showing Gotti discussing Gambino family business, including murders he approved, and confirming the animosity between Gotti and Castellano to establish the former's motive to kill his boss.
 After calling an eyewitness of the Castellano hit who identified Carneglia as one of the men who shot Bilotti, they then brought Gravano to testify on March 2.